 7. Domestic employees are simple to find.
 In Kenya, employing domestic staff to help with household chores and take care of children is the norm.
 Staff can be an excellent asset to any expat household as they are resourceful and affordable.

 8. Financial discipline.
-Because life in Kenya is not always easy, living there you learn how to save money and how to spend it.
+Because life in Kenya is not always easy, living here, you learn how to save money and how to spend it wisely.
 One develops monetary control and a certain vision and wisdom.

 Cons of Living in Kenya